Ona Judge escaped a life of slavery on George Washington's plantation and stood her ground when he sent men to retrieve her.

 “I am free now,” she told him.
 “And choose to remain so.”

 Alternatively, Washington rebuked Judge’s claims that he had treated her unfairly, denying that she had put forth a request to be freed when Martha Washington died.
-He dismissed it as “totally inadmissible” and saying that giving into Judge’s demands would “reward unfaithfulness” and lead the “far more deserving of favor” to mutiny.
+He dismissed it as “totally inadmissible” and said that giving into Judge’s demands would “reward unfaithfulness” and lead the “far more deserving of favor” to mutiny.